tholian-network/stealth/README.md

   allowed features (or media types) to the defaulted current `Stealth Mode`.

 - It never requests anything unnecessary.
-The cache is persistent until the user tells it to refresh manually - or until the website is visited in `Sealth Mode` set to `Online` again.
+The cache is persistent until the user tells it to refresh manually - or until the website is visited in `Stealth Mode` set to `Online` again.

 - All downloaded websites and assets can be reused across all `Stealth Browser` peers